GrenderG/grenderg.github.io/_posts/2015-05-15-jekyll_github.md

 ###Goodbye server-side things!
 Yes, Jekyll works with static files (well ordered static files, though) so you won't need any database, php code and so on.
 The loading of static files places a tiny amount of load data on a server, it's almost imperceptible.
-So, the absence of dinamic files makes your site -a bit more- secure.
+So, the absence of dynamic files makes your site -a bit more- secure.

 ###Lots of open templates!
 Seriously, not all of us are good designers...
 Let's take some open stuff to make our website look a bit more pretty!
 Just google a bit and you will find tons of templates.